Wall Street braces for a 'bumpy' 2023 after worst year since 2008

 ALSO READ | 2022: When global economy started bleeding

 Bonds in the US market lost 16 per cent of their value, the biggest decline since at least 1990.
-This was also because of the same reason; increased interest rates around the bank by the central banks to slow rising consumer prices.
+This was also because of the same reason; increased interest rates by the central banks to slow rising consumer prices.

-It was the worst year in more than a decade for global equities and bonds—but it’s finally over, Bloomberg reported.
+It was the worst year in more than a decade for global equities and bonds—but it’s finally over, said a Bloomberg report.

 '2023 to be a bumpy ride'